kharelutsav/innuos/README.md

     Installation: pip install mysql-connector-python

 # Decisions:
+1   Singleton Design Pattern with Object Oriented Programming approach

-1   Many smaller queries though increases overhead, helps reduce the unnecessary
+2   Many smaller queries though increases overhead, helps reduce the unnecessary
     database queries.
 But, due to insufficient knowledge on requirements, large queries are used for updating in-memory cache (No cache libraries used.).
     Could be modified if required.

-2   Database: 1
+3   Database: 1
     Tables: 3
         1   library:
                 library_name (Primary Key)